coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 have no effect.

-Some itemscan be worn or carried without taking up space on a character's body.
+Some itemscan be worn or carried without taking up space on a character’s body.
 The description of an item indicates when an item has this property.

 ## Saving Throws Against Magic Item Powers